 In Texas, defensive driving can be used for ticket dismissal once every twelve months.
-This means that if it’s been less than a year since you’ve taken defensive driving, you might want to consider skipping that trip to the coffee shop if you’re already pushing it to get to work.
+So if it’s been less than a year since you’ve taken defensive driving, you might consider skipping that trip to the coffee shop if you’re already pushing it to get to work.
 Otherwise, you might find yourself drinking a REALLY expensive latte!

-Now I have heard of dedicated speeders who have managed to receive citations within days of each other from two different municipalities.
+I have heard of dedicated speeders who have received citations within days of each other from two different municipalities.
 Some of these guys even brag how they’ve managed to get both tickets dismissed with defensive driving, figuring Court A doesn’t know what Court B is up to.

-If the two tickets were received in rapid succession, Court B really would have no idea that Court A had given you permission to take defensive driving.
+If the two tickets were received in rapid succession, Court B would technically have no idea that Court A had permitted you to take defensive driving.
 You could technically juggle it, but there are still dominoes that would have to fall your way.
 The biggest of these would be found on your driving record.

-To complete the dismissal of your ticket, the court is going to ask you to submit a certificate of completion from your driver safety course along with a copy of your driving record, specifically a “3A” driving record.
+To complete the dismissal of your ticket, the court will ask you to submit a certificate of completion from your driver safety course along with a copy of your driving record, specifically a “3A” driving record.
 Why a 3A?

 Bottom line?
 If everything were to line up just right, you might be able to pull it off, but it’s probably better not to try.
 Know what’s even better than better?
 Don’t get two tickets in the first place!

 How Does Paying for Defensive Driving Compare to Just Paying the Ticket?

 On average, paying for a defensive driving course and the associated court costs represents about a 45% savings over the face value of a moving violation.
 You can check out this post to see the math if you’re a numbers guy.